paul-london/TripleTen-Data-Science-Projects/README.md

 # TripleTen Data Science Projects

 ## ✨ What is TripleTen?
-[TripleTen](https://tripleten.com/data-science/) provides an eight-month long, project-based online Data Science course that provides rigorous course work and education in machine learning, data exploration, statistical data analysis, python programming, time series forecasting, A/B testing, natural language processing, computer vision, and more.
-The eight month long program is split into sprints – two- or- three-week-long periods that cover separate technical topics.
-Each sprint includes theory, coding exercises, and projects where students can apply their skills and create functional applications, services, and features.
+[TripleTen](https://tripleten.com/data-science/) provides an eight-month long, project-based online Data Science course that provides rigorous course work and education in several core topics (see below).
+The eight month long program is split into Sprints – two- or three-week-long periods that cover separate technical topics.
+Each Sprint includes theory, coding exercises, and projects where students can apply their skills and create functional applications, services, and features.

 ## 🚀 Core Topics
 - 🐍 Python Programming